AshkanRafiee/WarpRefer/README.md

 If you would like to use android version, first install Termux from app store, then run ```termux-setup-storage``` and accept storage permission, run ```pkg update```, install python by ```pkg install python```, change your working directory by ```cd``` command and head to the downloaded file then run WarpRefer by ```python WarpRefer.py``` command.

 If you trying to use python file with gui in your osx or linux you have to run ```pip3 install pysimplegui``` or ```pip install pysimplegui``` depending on the python default version settings

-## Copyright
-Give Me the credits if you are using any part of my code!